epxlp/Genetics_short_course_2016/pract1_Intro2Gen/exercise/README.md

 Dosage format will become much more relevant when you learn about imputation later in the course.

-# EXTRA - SNPTEST format
+# EXTRA - SNPTEST format questions

 If you think you might use SNPTEST (.gen .sample format) go to this website to read about file formats: stats.ox.ac.uk/~marchini/software/gwas/file_format.html